I.O.R.: Products

 Since its founding, IOR has produced military (including scopes, binoculars, range finders) and civilian grade optics (microscopes, medical lenses, glass lenses) and associated equipment (still cameras and camera lenses, cinema projectors, dental units).
 Since the 1980s, the company engaged in optical electronics, lasers, metrology, and thermal vision.
 The company is SR EN ISO 9001 certified.

 IOR optics are currently imported into the US by Valdada Optics and are marketed as "IOR-Valdada".

 IOR's LPS 4x6° TIP2 scopes are commonly found on Eastern Bloc sniper rifles such as the Puşca Semiautomată cu Lunetă, and SVD Dragunov.
 It is also a very common optic on the US commercial market on rifles that feature a compatible side rail mount.
 IOR was one of the Cold War era manufacturers that survived the transition to a non communist era rather well.
 This was due in no small part to their close associations with Western European manufacturers and their 1970s modernization.
-Other manufacturers like the Russian Novosibirsk Instrument Making Plant and Belorussian Zenit company have not been as successful in entering the Western market.
+Other manufacturers like the Russian Novosibirsk Instrument Making Plant and Belarusian Zenit company have not been as successful in entering the Western market.